 Our top sights, highlights and exclusive tips

-If the backdrop of north-eastern city Cairns fails to leave you breathless upon arrival: few cities will.
+A Cairns vacation will stay with you for life.
 A tropical feast with mountainous cityscape skylines—the richness of this oceanfront oasis provides natural treasures few words can do justice.
 Whether you choose to splash around in the Coral Sea, hike a mountain, or get tropical among the hanging trees of a rainforest—a drive towards the Great Barrier Reef will be one that carries the warmth of the hospitable Cairns people.

 Kuranda Scenic Railway

 Hop on board and begin your trip to Cairns with a train journey that’s like no other, one that leans and curves as it brings you to the living colors and cascading waterfalls of an outstanding rainforest.
 The world heritage listed Kuranda Scenic Railway route contains the untamed sounds and exotic plantation of the Wet Tropics.
 The train itself winds from Cairns to Kuranda and rises over 1000 feet towards Baron Gorge.

 Just down the road from Cairns is Palm Cove, a charming beach community that has been awarded for world class spas, restaurants, and beaches.
 The promenade provides boutiques and luxurious resort living.
 But it is the Melaleuca trees that line the esplanade, absolute beachfront restaurants (go for seafood), and local village feels that makes your time here special.